-- If prostate calcifications can dissolve naturally and produce uncomfortable symptoms, they can take the 3d cure Chinese treatment.
+- If prostate calcifications dissolve naturally and produce uncomfortable symptoms, they can take the 3D cure Chinese treatment.

-- It is much more effective in doing this treatment in China without having severe prostate infections.
+- It is much more effective to do this treatment in China without having severe prostate infections.

-- Getting treatment in China is recommended after reducing inflammation symptoms and after practicing self-healing medicine for a few months.
+- Treatment in China is recommended after reducing inflammation symptoms and practicing self-healing medicine for a few months.

 I have many years of experience in 3d clinics in China.
 Attending doctors are experienced, skilled, decent, and honest and use advanced diagnostic techniques to identify the disease's pathogens.
-At the same time, in my view, antibiotics, anti-fungal, and antiviral treatments are ineffective in the long term without profound changes in lifestyle and nutrition and other self-healing essential therapies.
-The proposed 3d treatment for dissolving prostate calcifications is helpful, especially in mild infections.
+At the same time, I believe antibiotics, anti-fungal, and antiviral treatments are ineffective in the long term without profound changes in lifestyle and nutrition and other essential self-healing therapies.
+The proposed 3D treatment for dissolving prostate calcifications is helpful, especially in mild infections.

 BPH - Enlarged prostate gland due to inflammations.
 (Often asymptomatic)

-Benign prostatic enlargement (BPH) is widespread, especially among men after age 45.
+Benign prostatic enlargement (BPH) is widespread, especially among men after the age of 45.

 BPH side effects often impair life quality meaningfully; searching for solutions is understandable and natural.

 - The various drugs offered (including herbal medicines) are not helpful in the long term.
-(For the same reasons, I have said that chronic prostate inflammation cannot be cured by medication.)
+(For the same reasons, I have said chronic prostate inflammation cannot be cured by medication.)

 - Recurrent inflammation of the prostate and genitals (usually without acute symptoms) is the leading cause of BPH.